H.R. 3497: Medal of Sacrifice Act

 1

-Directs the President to award an official medal to law enforcement officers and first responders killed in the line of duty.
+Creates the Medal of Sacrifice, awarded by the President to law enforcement officers and first responders — local, state, tribal, territorial, or federal — killed in the line of duty.

 2